 - Mechanism of operation

-- This makes fuel to run through inlet and mesh filter where it develops positive pressure and gets pushed to the outlet valve through fuel line.
+- This makes fuel to run through the inlet and mesh filter where it develops positive pressure and gets pushed to the outlet valve through the fuel line.

 - To avoid dirt or other solid contaminants clogging the injector valves, the fuel is passed through a filter before exist and is routed to the individual fuel injectors.